spartusch/spartusch.github.com/support/martslists.md

 * *How can I reorder lists and items?*
 	Tap on the action button in the upper left or right corner and select "Reorder Lines".
 You can also tap and hold on any list to enable the edit mode.

+* *Version 2.1 of Mart's Lists doesn't seem to work?*
+	You might experience a problem with loading the lists upon Mart's Lists first launch in version 2.1.
+If you experience this please close the app and double tap the home button to reveal a list of apps on the bottom of your screen.
+Tap and hold on Mart's Lists icon until a minus sign appears.
+Please press this minus sign.
+Mart's Lists will work then.
+An update that fixes this issue has already been submitted to Apple and will be available soon.

 {% include support_footer.md %}